TheNor01/MakeMeResilient/README.md

 # MakeMeResilient
-MakeMeResilient finds your failure points through javaParser and reinforces them
+MakeMeResilient finds failure points in your code through javaParser and reinforces them with RetryPolicy statements